toringer/home-assistant-sporet/README.md

 Before setting up the integration, you need:

-1. **Ski Trail Segment ID**: Find this at [sporet.no](https://sporet.no/)
+1. **Ski Trail Slope ID**: Find this at [sporet.no](https://sporet.no/)
    - Navigate to your desired ski trail
-   - Select a segment in the map
+   - Select a slope in the map
    - Click the `Share` button
-   - Extract the segment id from the copied URL
+   - Extract the slope id from the copied URL

 2. **Bearer Token**: